Language of instruction

 One ECTS credit corresponds approximately to 30 hours of work (lectures, seminars, tutorials, independent study, etc.).

-Exchange students may take a few courses outside FIAL, but they need to receive a permission for that (for more information, please contact the international exchange coordinator).
+Exchange students may take a few courses outside FIAL, but they will need special permission (for more information, please contact the international exchange coordinator).

 Language courses are taught at the Institut des langues vivantes (ILV).

 As an ERASMUS or international exchange student you can include in your study programme up to two French language courses per term (10/30 or 16/60 ECTS).

 If you wish to attend an extra language course, you should request admission directly at the ILV and pay the appropriate fees.